 As a result of safety concerns, the City has been actively renewing its playground equipment for the past few years.
 Playgrounds (or the lack of playgrounds) were raised as an issue during the public consultation process.
-For households with children, a playground nearby is very important.
+For households with children, a Residents of St. Catharines ... assigned a higher priority to park renewal than to new park development. playground nearby is very important.
 The City of St. Catharines has removed playgrounds from a number of neighbourhoods and the pace with which the City is replacing these playgrounds is a controversial issue.
 Overall, the City has a good distribution of parks with playgrounds and this has been demonstrated by the application of the service radius of 800 metres (10 minutes walk) to the City's neighbourhood level parks.
 Generally where gaps exist, there are playgrounds available in City-wide or district parks (see Section 5.4).